browserengineering/book/book/scheduling-and-threading.md

 Further, even with the second thread, the browser thread is somewhat unresponsive to clicks and scrolls---it's not good to wait around 66ms before *starting* to handle a click event!
-For this reason, modern browsers run raster and draw on[*yet other* threads or processes][renderingng-architecture].
+For this reason, modern browsers run raster and draw on [*yet more* threads or processes][renderingng-architecture].
-[^thread-exercise] This change finally the browser thread extremely responsive to input.
+ This change finally the browser thread extremely responsive to input.[^thread-exercise]

 [^thread-exercise]: I've left this task to an exercise.